Chloe-H08/StenoTrainer/README.md

 I made it because I wanted a way to try steno on a regular QWERTY keyboard without needing to fully commit to a steno setup first.
 The main goal of this fork is to make it easier to learn the keyboard layout, practice basic chord patterns, and try simple real-word drills before deciding whether to keep going with steno and eventually set up Plover.

-I also revamped the web design to make the app feel more modern and easier to navigate.
 I also started revamping the web design to make the app feel more modern and easier to navigate, though it's still a work in progress and not as clean as I want it to be yet.

 The original lesson and drill structure from `steno-jig` is still the foundation of this project, but the QWERTY input mode is the reason I created this fork.